confluentinc/examples/ccloud/docs/includes/connect-worker-to-origin-onprem.rst

-The Connect worker is backed to the origin on-prem Kafka cluster, which can have a varied set of security features enabled, but for simplicity in this example we show no security configurations, just PLAINTEXT.
+The Connect worker is backed to the origin on-prem Kafka cluster, so set the replication factor required for the origin onprem cluster:

 .. sourcecode:: bash